 - Move it!
 Shake it!
 Dance & Play it!
 Street Party

 Toddler Tip #4: Most toddlers will enjoy a day that’s well-balanced with rides, shows, play and rest.
-Instead of rushing around the park tackling all of the rides, make sure to schedule in some downtime before and after some of the shows that will allow for a nap, free play or a snack.
+Instead of rushing around the park tackling all of the rides, make sure to schedule in some downtime.
+Plan time before and after some of the shows that will allow for a nap, free play or a snack.

 5. A Full Belly Makes for a Happier Toddler!